mattcg/language-tags/README.md

 ### tags.subtag(subtag), tags.subtag(subtags) ###

 Look up one or more subtags.
 Returns an array of `Subtag` objects.
-Throws an error if the input subtag is non-existent.
+Throws an error if the input subtag is non-existent; the `code` property can be checked against the `Subtag.ERR_*` constants.

 Calling `tags.subtag('mt')` will return an array with two `Subtag` objects: one for Malta (the 'region' type subtag) and one for Maltese (the 'language' type subtag).